 - Increased mucus in the mouth

 Dental disease is associated with diet.
 Soft diets are not good for bearded dragons teeth (Reusch 2009; Mayer 2013).

-The bearded dragons with periodontal disease had been fed soft diets consisting mainly of fruit when taken to classrooms.
+The bearded dragons with dental disease had been fed soft diets consisting mainly of fruit when taken to classrooms.
 Diets of the zoo’s bearded dragons from there on were changed to firm foods including 7-10mm cubed pieces of vegetables.

-McCracken and Birch (1994) described a similar event at the Zoo with Pogona minor in 1990.
-Fed on soft diets severe periodontal disease eventuated within a year.
+These researchers described a similar event at the Zoo with Pogona minor in 1990.
+Fed on soft diets severe dental disease eventuated within a year.
 Their diet was changed to only insects which was considered closer to their normal diet and no further issues were seen.